 Foods that contain both sugar and sweetener must carry the statement 'with sugar and sweetener(s)'.
 In addition, foods that contain aspartame must be labelled with a warning 'contains a source of phenylalanine'.
 This warning is specifically to aid individuals who suffer from phenylketonuria (PKU), so that they can avoid such foods (see above).

-The method for calculating permitted levels of the salt of aspartame-acesulfame is available at the bottom of this page.
+The method for calculating permitted levels of the salt of aspartame-acesulfame is available below.